-Dublin City rivers are not achieving 'good ecological status' as per the Water Framework misconnections and urban run-off.
+Dublin City rivers are not achieving 'good ecological status' as per the Water Framework Directive, due to a number of factors including upstream pollution, sewer overflows / misconnections and urban run-off.
 In addition, urban development and historic alterations to rivers has altered the natural banks and contours of river valleys and thus allowed for the rapid and increased movement of water / pollutants into rivers leading to the loss of water quality, biodiversity and increasing the potential for flooding.